How would you like to view this page?

 Fixtures

-These are the dates lined up in 2008-9 for confirmed and rumoured/unconfirmed games.
+These are the remaining dates lined up in 2009 for confirmed and rumoured/unconfirmed games.

-The dates are taken from the FIFA Co-ordinated International Calendar (PDF file here).
+The dates are taken from the FIFA Co-ordinated International Calendar.
 Obviously, Scotland won't be playing on each and every date, and some of the Qualifier dates may be available for friendlies.

 • Saturday 5th September 2009 - Scotland v Macedonia